Categories

 Optimal Transport and the Sinkhorn Algorithm:

-In the discrete case, the transportation cost can represented by a cost matrix \(C\), where \(C_{i,j}\) is the cost of moving a grain of sand from bin \(i\) to bin \(j\).
+In the discrete case, the transportation cost can represented by a cost matrix \(C\), where \(C_{i,j}\) is the cost of moving a unit mass of sand from bin \(i\) to bin \(j\).
 The Wasserstein distance between two distributions is defined as the transportation cost for the minimal transport plan and can be obtained via the Sinkhorn Algorithm.
-Sinkhorn’s theorem states that if \(A\) is a square matrix with strictly positive elements, then there exist diagonal matrices \(D_1\) and \(D_2\) with strictly positive diagonal elements such that \(T = D_1AD_2\) is doubly stochastic (all rows and columns sum to 1).
-The algorithm rescales rows and columns of the input matrix A recursively until it converges to the required doubly stochastic matrix \(T\). \(T_{ij}\) returns the amount of mass that must be transported from bin \(i\) to bin \(j\) in the minimal transport plan.
+Sinkhorn’s theorem states that if \(A\) is a square matrix with positive entries, then there exist two diagonal matrices \(D_1\) and \(D_2\) with positive diagonal entries such that \(T = D_1AD_2\) is doubly stochastic (all rows and columns sum to 1).
+The algorithm recursively rescales rows and columns of the input matrix A until it converges to the required matrix \(T\). \(T_{ij}\) returns the amount of mass that must be transported from bin \(i\) to bin \(j\) in the minimal transport plan.

 Representation of the cost matrix for the 1D problem